mrichard/generator-marionette/README.md

 Create item views
 ------------
-Create a Marionette ItemView
+Create a Marionette ItemView and link to an existing template at location templates/[template-location]

-    $ yo marionette:itemview view-name --inherit view-name
+    $ yo marionette:itemview view-name

-You can link to an existent template at location templates/[template-location]
+You may want to inherit from another itemview

     $ yo marionette:itemview view-name --inherit view-name

 Or maybe you want to create both, itemView and template on one step

-    $ yo marionette:itemview view-name --inherit view-name --create-all
+    $ yo marionette:itemview view-name --create-all

 Create collection views
 ------------
-Create a Marionette CollectionView
+Create a Marionette CollectionView that is associated to an existing itemview

-    $ yo marionette:collectionview view-name
+    $ yo marionette:collectionview view-name --itemview itemview-name

-You can link to an existant itemview
+Or inherit from another collectionview

     $ yo marionette:collectionview view-name --itemview itemview-name --inherit view-name

-Or maybe you want to create both, itemview and collectionview.
-In that case you may want to create an itemview template as well
+Or maybe you want to create both, itemview (with template) and collectionview.

-    $ yo  marionette:collectionview view-name --itemview itemview-name --inherit view-name --create-all
+    $ yo  marionette:collectionview view-name --itemview itemview-name --create-all